-Processor Serial Number [Disabled] (When usings Pentium III CPU)
+Processor Serial Number [Disabled]

 The Processor Serial Number is a unique number that is added to every Pentium III processor to help verify the identity of the user across the Internet.
 Set this field to [Enabled] when you need increased security for doing business online or e-commerce.
 Otherwise, leave it to its default setting of [Disabled] for greater anonymity when surfing the Internet.
+NOTE: This field is available only when a Pentium III processor is installed in your system.